 Why is this?
 The short answer is that they realize their words are hateful, bigoted, arrogant, or judgmental, and since they care about what others think of them, Christians are quick to distance themselves from what they previously said.
 Perhaps they realize that words posted to Twitter, Facebook, on a blog, or in an email are not likely to convert a person to Christianity, especially when the words are hateful, bigoted, arrogant, or judgmental.

 Of course, there are other people who say, I just let the chips fall where they may.
-It is GOD you have a problem with.
+It is GOD you have a problem with, not me.
 I am just speaking God’s words.
 They are so blind that they don’t see how arrogant and filled with self they have become.
 My friend knows, despite what his Bible and theology tell him, that I am a good person.
 He knows how good I was to him when I was his pastor.
-And he knows how well I treat him now, even when his theological pronouncements irritate the heaven out of me.
+And he knows how well I treat him now, even when his theological pronouncements irritate the Heaven out of me.

-Reality almost always trumps theology, and this why only a rocks-in-their-head Bible thumping, Bible-verse-regurgitating, robot of a Christian will say that someone like me is not a good person.
+Reality almost always trumps theology, and this is why only a rocks-in-the-head Bible-thumping, Bible-verse-regurgitating, robot of a Christian will say that someone like me is not a good person.
 Unable to see beyond their theology, they are forced to judge and condemn good people who haven’t joined their Christian club.
-In their mind, all the good works in the world can’t erase the stain of sin, and the non-Christians’ unwillingness to confess Jesus as Lord makes them the enemy of God, headed for hell unless they repent of their sin.
+In their minds, all the good works in the world can’t erase the stain of sin, and the non-Christians’ unwillingness to confess Jesus as Lord makes them the enemy of God, headed for Hell unless they repent of their sins.

-Back in the real world, good is defined by what you do.
-If Christians like my friends would look a little closer at their Bibles they would find that this is how God defines good as well.
-Salvation by right belief has turned millions of Christians into hateful, bigoted, arrogant, and judgmental people.
+Back in the real world, “good” is defined by what you do.
+If Christians like my friend would look a little closer at their Bibles, they would find that this is how God defines good as well.
+Salvation by right beliefs has turned millions of Christians into hateful, bigoted, arrogant, judgmental people.
 There is no hope for them until they come to see that their theology doesn’t match reality.

 Don’t tell me what you believe.
 Don’t quote the Bible to me.
 Show me what you believe by doing disinterested, no-strings-attached good works.
-Works like homeschooling, pastoring, teaching Sunday school, inviting people to church, reading the Bible, praying, evangelizing, reading theology books, and tithing don’t count.
-These works are the price of admission to your Christian club, feel good stuff that benefits the member and does little or nothing for anyone else.
-I’m interested in how you treat those the Bible calls, the least of these.
-I’m interested in how you treat and help your atheist, Muslim, or Buddhist neighbor.
-I’m interested in how you treat and help those who have a skin color or sexual orientation different from your own,
+Works such as homeschooling, pastoring, teaching Sunday school, inviting people to church, reading the Bible, praying, evangelizing, reading theology books, and tithing don’t count.
+These works are the price of admission to your Christian club, feel-good stuff that benefits the member and does little or nothing for anyone else.
+I’m interested in how you treat those the Bible calls the least of these.
+I’m interested in how you treat and help your atheist, Muslim, pagan or Buddhist neighbor.
+I’m interested in how you treat and help those who have skin colors or sexual orientations different from your own,

-Evangelicals are so obsessed with right beliefs, building big churches, and laying up treasures in heaven, that they wall themselves off from the rest of the human race.
-Evangelicals make periodic forays into the land of the Philistines and Canaanites, hoping to gain members for their club, but then return to the safety of the clubhouse in time to hear the church band riff on the latest praise and worship song.
+Evangelicals are so obsessed with right beliefs, building big churches, and laying up treasures in Heaven, that they wall themselves off from the rest of the human race.
+Evangelicals make periodic forays into the land of the Philistines and Canaanites, hoping to gain members for their clubs, but then return to the safety of their clubhouses in time to hear the church band riff on the latest praise and worship song.
 Most of their time is focused on self-improvement and building the most awesome church in town.
-Lost on them is the fact that most of the new people joining their club are just transfers from other clubs.
+Lost on them is the fact that most of the new people joining their clubs are just transfers from other clubs.

-If Evangelical Christians truly want to make a mark in this world, they must leave the safe confines of the clubhouse and join hands with those whom their theology says are broken, wicked, vile sinners.
-Let’s leave matters of salvation and heaven and hell to another day.
-War, violence, starvation, poverty, and global climate change threaten our collective future.
+If Evangelical Christians truly want to make a mark in this world, they must leave the safe confines of their clubhouses and join hands with those whom their theology says are broken, wicked, vile sinners.
+Let’s leave matters of salvation and Heaven and Hell to another day.
+War, violence, starvation, poverty, Trumpism, and global climate change threaten our collective future.
 Are not these matters more important than winning the village atheist to Jesus?